PVOBrien/data-structures-and-algorithms/java-code-challenges/README.md

 Take in the parameters of the array (of integers) and the new value (an integer).
 Find the middle of the old array, create a new array the size of the old array + 1, then have a loop the length of the new array, and at the middle of the array, insert the new integer, then continue the loop.
 The old array count is controlled by a seperate integer counter that doesn't increment when the additional value is entered.

+## Array Binary Search

+Objective: take in 2 args (a sorted array and its search key), and return the index of the array's element euqal to the search key or -1 if the element doesn't exist.

+#### Challenge

+No use of built-in methods, and the search algorithm should be a binary search.

+#### Approach & Efficiency

+Time: O(1)
+Space: O(n)

+#### Solution

 =====

 [x] Read all of the following instructions carefully.
 Name things exactly as described.